 Consider what you will be reporting on

 There isn’t one set way to set up UTM links.
-I set up UTMs differently for each client, and sometimes for each campaign – it all depends on needs for your campaigns and reporting.
+Set up UTMs for your specific needs – it all depends on needs for your campaigns and reporting.
 It is a bit of a little game of chicken or egg.
 You might not know the exact insights you will want to dig into at the start of a campaign.
 But if you consider possibilities early on it will pay dividends in saved time and frustration down the track.

 Thankfully using a tracker (from Tip 1) will make consistency a breeze.
 Consistency in your UTM setup is the difference between pulling a report in 5 minutes and needing to pull data and compile the data – taking an extra 30 minutes (on a good day).